google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 <img class="attempt-right" src="img/art-direction.png" alt="Art direction example"
 srcset="img/art-direction.png 1x, img/art-direction-2x.png 2x">

-Changing images based on device characteristics, also known as art direction, can be accomplished using the `picture` element.
-The `picture` element defines a declarative solution for providing multiple versions of an image based on different characteristics, like device size, device resolution, orientation,
+To change images based on device characteristics, also known as art direction, use the `picture` element.
+The
+`picture` element defines a declarative solution for providing multiple versions of an image based on different characteristics, like device size, device resolution, orientation,